 A Lifetime ISA is also a tax-free savings or investment account and was designed to help people aged 18-39 buy their first home or save for their retirement.
-Only first-time buyers can use these savings to buy property, and only if under the age of 60.
+Only first-time buyers can use these savings to buy property and get on the property ladder, and only if under the age of 60.

 The difference between this and an HTB ISA is that the government adds a much less generous-sounding £1 to every £4 you save.
 You can save up to £4,000 a year and if you are less than 60 years old the cash saved must be used to buy a property.
 If you don’t buy a house, and you hang onto the ISA until you are over 60, you can spend the money on whatever you like.

 Are Lifetime ISAs More Useful To First-Time Buyers?